kubernetes101/pib-dev/labs/inner-loop.md

 ## Verify k3d cluster

-> **Note**: The K8s cluster is running "in" your Codespace - no need for an external cluster.
+> **NOTE**: The K8s cluster is running "in" your Codespace - no need for an external cluster.

 Use `kic` to verify the k3d cluster was created successfully: